pingidentity/pingidentity-devops-getting-started/12-docker-swarm/pingfederate-clustering-swarm-s3.md

 1. Open the `pingfederate_clustering_with_S3_discovery.yaml` file in the editor of your choice
 1. Notice that the PingFederate services each use two server profiles.
 This layering approach allows you to build up their profile to avoid building from scratch for each use case.
-1. For this example, the `baseline server profile` acts as the foundation and `pf-aws-s3-clustering/pingfederate` is the top layer.
+1. For this example, the `baseline server profile` acts as the foundation and `pf-aws-s3-clustering/pingfederate` for the top layer.
 1. This layer contains only the `tcp.xml.subst` file that is used to configure clustering
-1. In your browser, navigate to the server profile [Link].
+1. In your browser, navigate to the [server profile](https://github.com/pingidentity/pingidentity-server-profiles/blob/master/pf-aws-s3-clustering/pingfederate/instance/server/default/conf/tcp.xml.subst)
-1. Scroll down to approx line 45.
+1. Scroll down to approx line 45
 1. Notice the 3 variables for location (S3 bucket name), key and secret
 1. Back in your text editor scroll down and update the values for `DISCOVERY_S3_LOCATION`, `DISCOVERY_S3_ACCESS_KEY`, and `DISCOVERY_S3_SECRET_KEY` with the values from the above section steps
 1. Remember to enter your values in both PingFederate service (Admin and Engine) sections.